lenanya/stklng/README.md

 # to use

+to build from source:
     You need the c3 compiler
     then you can simply run
 ```console
 $ make
 ```

+or just download the release (linux only for now)

 afterwards you can run .sl files with
 ```console